Quantum Wasserstein isometries on the qubit state space: Introduction

 When working with a structure which carries a distance-structure, a natural question arises: \emph{can we describe the structure of distance preserving maps?} As Hermann Weyl said in \cite{Weyl}: “Whenever you have to do with a structure–endowed entity $\Sigma$ try to determine its group of automorphisms, the group of those element–wise transformations which leave all structural relations undisturbed.
 You can expect to gain a deep insight into the constitution of $\Sigma$ in this way.”
 In recent years, there has been a lot of activity concerning such questions, see e.g. \cite{BZ,bk2016,DolinarKuzma,DolinarMolnar,FJ1,FJ2,Kuiper,LP,JMAA,TAMS, RIMS,HIL,TnSn,Kloeckner-2010,Levy,Monclair,Niemiec,S-R,titkoskissgraf,Virosztek}.
 We highlight three papers which deals with the structure of Wasserstein isometries over Euclidean spaces \cite{TAMS,HIL,Kloeckner-2010}.
 In \cite{Kloeckner-2010} Kloeckner described the isometry group of the quadratic Wasserstein space $\mathcal{W}_2(\mathbb{R}^n)$.
 Later in \cite{TAMS} and \cite{HIL} we gave a complete characterisation of isometries of $p$-Wasserstein spaces over real and separable Hilbert spaces for all parameters $1\leq p < \infty$.

 In this paper, we consider the quantum case, namely we study Wasserstein isometries of the quantum bit state space with respect to two distinguished cost operators.
 In Theorem \ref{thm:wigner-symmetry} we derive a Wigner-type result for the cost operator involving all the Pauli matrices: in this case, the isometry group consists of unitary or anti-unitary conjugations.
 In the Bloch sphere model this means that the isometry group coincides with the classical symmetry group $\bO(3).$ In Theorem \ref{thm:clock-shift} we provide a lower and an upper bound for the isometry semigroup in the case when the cost is governed by the \lq\lq clock" and \lq\lq shift" operators.
 In order to determine the actual isometry semigroup, we performed some numerical test, see Section \ref{s: numerics}, which suggests that the isometry semigroup coincides with the lower bound in Theorem \ref{thm:clock-shift}.
+To the best of our knowledge, this work is the first one concerning quantum Wasserstein isometries.